 By Micheal Fryzel

-Michael Fryzel is a former NCUA chairman and board member now in private practice in Chicago.
+Michael Fryzel is the former chairman of NCUA who is now in private practice in Chicago.